Learning with autism is better, here.

 – Jody Castle (Janus Parent)

-With continued low staff-to-student ratios and a foundation in the ABA approach, we know that current Janus students will adapt well to having more students on board.
-And the additional space means we have appropriate room to spread out, so it doesn’t feel overcrowded.
+With high and low staff-to-student ratios and a foundation in the ABA approach, we know that current Janus students will adapt well to having a larger peer group.